PBA Tournament of Champions: Notable editions

 In a notable opening match at the 1967 Tournament of Champions finals, Jack Biondolillo rolled the first-ever nationally televised 300 game.
 Biondolillo would only tally a 188 score in his next match (a victory), before being eliminated in his third match with a 172 score.
 Biondolillo's feat was not matched until 2015, when Sean Rash rolled the TOC's second televised perfect game in the second match of the stepladder finals.
 The tournament has also seen a pair of televised 299 games, by Don Johnson (1970) and Mika Koivuniemi (2011).
 The 2011 event also featured the lowest-ever game bowled in a nationally televised PBA event as well as the largest pin differential in a PBA match, when Koivuniemi defeated Tom Daugherty in the semifinals, 299–100.

 The TOC is the only PBA major that all-time titles leader Walter Ray Williams Jr. has never won.

 The 2010–11 Tournament of Champions took place January 16–22, 2011, and featured a $1 million purse and $250,000 first prize, making it the richest PBA tournament ever.
 The tournament had an all-new format that included a "Champions Field" and an "Elite Field."
 The Champions Field (maximum of 180 bowlers) included any past PBA champions with four or fewer titles, plus titlists on the PBA Regional Tour, PBA Women's Series tour, PBA Senior Tour and PBA Senior Regional Tour who were PBA members at the time of the titles.
 The Top 90 finishers after 14 qualifying games advanced to bowl against the Elite Field.
 The Elite Field included all 2010–11 exempt PBA players, any PBA Hall of Famer, any player listed in 2008 as one of the "50 Greatest PBA Players of the Last 50 Years," any PBA player with five or more PBA Tour titles or at least one PBA major title, plus the winners of the 2010 USBC Senior Masters, 2010 PBA Senior U.S. Open, 2010 Regional Players Invitational and 2010 Regional Players Championship.
 All entrants had to be full-fledged PBA members as of October 1, 2010.

 Tournament Winners

-2023 Event
+2025 Event

-The 2023 PBA Tournament of Champions was held March 14–18 at Riviera Lanes in Fairlawn, Ohio, with a pre-tournament qualifier (PTQ) on March 13.
-The starting field of 64 players included 56 past PBA Tour champions and eight PBA Regional Tour champions who were added out of the PTQ.
-The total prize fund was $325,000, with a $100,000 winner's share.
-For the first time in the tournament's history, a 17-player stepladder format was used for the finals.
-Australia's Jason Belmonte won from the #6 seed position to take his 31st PBA Tour title, defeating top seed E. J. Tackett in the final match.
-This win marked Belmonte's record-extending 15th major championship and record-setting fourth Tournament of Champions title.
+The 2025 PBA Tournament of Champions was held April 15–20 at Riviera Lanes in Fairlawn, Ohio, with a pre-tournament qualifier (PTQ) on April 14 and the televised final round on April 20.
+The starting field of 72 players included 62 past PBA Tour champions and ten PBA Regional Tour champions who were added out of the PTQ.
+The total prize fund was $356,800, with the top 32 players cashing and $100,000 going to the winner.
+A five-player stepladder format was used for the finals.
+Top seed Jesper Svensson defeated fellow lefty Jakob Butturff in his lone finals match, 221–197, to earn his 13th PBA Tour title and second major championship (both majors coming in this event).